Jennifer Lopez & Alex Rodriguez Post #RelationshipGoals Wedding Pics On Instagram: Will They Get Married Soon?

 “We’re having a great time.
 She’s an amazing, amazing girl.
 One of the smartest human beings I’ve ever met and also an incredible mother.”

-On top of that, Jennifer Lopez and Alex Rodriguez’s children with their previous relationships seem to be getting along just fine, based on another Instagram post from the Maid in Manhattan actress.
+On top of that, Jennifer Lopez and Alex Rodriguez’s children with their previous relationships seem to be getting along just fine based on another Instagram post from the Maid in Manhattan actress.

 Based on a separate report from E!
-News, Jen and her twins, Max and Emme, joined Alex and her daughters, Natasha and Ella, in a “family day” at an afternoon baseball game at Citi Field.
+News, Jen and her twins, Max and Emme, joined Alex and his daughters, Natasha and Ella, in a “family day” at an afternoon baseball game at Citi Field.
 On top of that, J-Lo’s mom, Guadalupe Rodriguez, also joined the activity.

 Do you have something to say about this update on Jennifer Lopez and Alex Rodriguez?
 Share it with us in the comments section.